resprath/Automations/README.md

 Go to IBM Cloud Schematics.
 Create a new workspace.
 Set GitHub as the source control and link this repo.
-Set input variables via UI or variables.tf or terraform.tfvars 🔹 Step 3: Configure Variables
+Set input variables via UI or variables.tf
+🔹 Step 3: Configure Variables
 Edit terraform.tfvars or define variables in the UI such as region            = "us-south"